Kid-Friendly Binoculars

 Bird Songs Book

-Learn to identify the songs of 12 common backyard birds with this bird songs book.
-It will no doubt help kids (and adults, too!) learn songs, making birding in the field much more of a sensory experience.
+Learn to identify the songs of 12 common backyard birds with this pick for bird toys for kids: a bird songs book.
+It will no doubt help youngsters (and adults, too!) learn songs, making birding in the field much more of a sensory experience.

-Check out more educational nature books for kids.
+Check out more educational nature and bird books for children.

 Hydration Hiking Backpack